 - Paired Tags: These tags come in pairs.
 That is they have both opening(< >) and closing(</ >) tags.

-- Singular Tags: These tags do not required to be closed.
+- Empty Tags: These tags do not require to be closed.

 An HTML Document is mainly divided into two parts:

 - HEAD: This contains the information about the HTML document.
-For Example, Title of the page, version of HTML, Meta Data etc.
+For Example, the Title of the page, version of HTML, Meta Data, etc.

 - BODY: This contains everything you want to display on the Web Page.

-Let us now have a look on the basic structure of HTML.
-That is the code which is must for every webpage to have:
+Let us now have a look at the basic structure of HTML.
+That is the code that is a must for every webpage to have:

 Every Webpage must contain this code.
 Below is the complete explanation of each of the tags used in the above piece of HTML code:

-<body>: Body tag is used to enclosed all the data which a web page has from texts to links.
-All of the content that you see rendered in the browser is contained within this element.
+<body>: A body tag is used to enclose all the data which a web page has from texts to links.
+All the content that you see rendered in the browser is contained within this element.
 Following tags and elements used in the body.

 To learn more about an HTML Document structure, please visit: